Turborepo

 // This syntax also has different behavior, so we do not want to allow it.

-// (see "Comparison to Workspace-specific tasks" section)
+// (see "Comparison to package-specific tasks" section)

 },